-Sewer camera inspections involve a small waterproof video camera on the end of a flexible cable called a snake.
-This camera “snake” is inserted into the sewer system and pushed through the pipeline to do a visual inspection.
+A small waterproof video camera on the end of a flexible cable known as a snake is used for sewer camera examinations.
+To conduct a visual inspection, this camera “snake” is placed into the sewer system and forced into the pipeline.

 As long as there is access to a pipe, a sewer

 These cameras can be used in underground pipes as well as any pipes that are encased in concrete, located behind walls, or beneath your home’s foundation.

 Sewer camera inspections can be a quick and easy way to determine the health of your plumbing system and detect issues before they become expensive repairs.

 Common problems that a camera inspection can catch include:

 - Uneven or unaligned pipes